lnmaurer/amforth-float/README.txt

 bits for the significant.
 See the basics at: http://en.wikipedia.org/wiki/Single_precision_floating-point_format

-These floats are stored on the data stack -- not on their own seperate stack.
+These floats are stored on the data stack -- not on their own separate stack.

 ANS94 Floating-point words check list
 Words with 'yes' next to them have been implemented.